NVIDIA/NVFlare/integration/nemo/examples/supervised_fine_tuning/README.md

 ```

 ### Use POC mode
-Alternatively, we can also NVFlare's [POC mode](https://nvflare.readthedocs.io/en/main/getting_started.html#setting-up-poc) to simulate
+Alternatively, we can also use NVFlare's [POC mode](https://nvflare.readthedocs.io/en/main/getting_started.html#setting-up-poc) to simulate

 #### 1. Local and Centralized SFT
 For single-site and centralized training experiments, we create the poc workspaces: